atjason/MacGoogleAnalytics/README.md

 Overall, there are 2 parts of the project that work together to use Google Analytics.

 - HTML File
-  - This is the real place to send data to Google Analytics server.
-It uses Google Analytics's standard JavaScript API.
   - Located on a public server, this file uses Google Analytics' standard JavaScript API to send events received from the macOS app to your Google Analytics view.

 - macOS Project
   - The macOS side of this project loads the HTML file previously mentioned and then uses it to send data (such as events, device info, date, etc.) through the JavaScript API.

 # HTML File
-You can find the html file in `html > gapp.html`.
+You can find the HTML file in `html > gapp.html`.

-## Parameters of HTML File
+## Parameters of the HTML File
-The parameters of the HTML file is exactly the same as with the normal HTML file.
+The parameters of the HTML file are the exact same as with the normal Google Analytics HTML file.

 ```html
 /gapp.html?param1=paramValue1&param2=paramValue2&...